The World’s Most Powerful Women: June 20

 Plan of attack

-Karen Handel's involvement in breast cancer charity Susan G. Komen Foundation's decision to stop funding grants to Planned Parenthood is factoring into Handel's bid for a Georgia congressional seat in a tight election today.
+Karen Handel's involvement in the decision by breast cancer charity Susan G. Komen Foundation to stop funding grants to Planned Parenthood has factored into Handel's bid for a Georgia congressional seat in a tight election today.
 (When the charity yanked its funding in 2012, Handel was running public policy.)
 The controversial episode was a boon to Handel in the Republican primary, but in the closely-watched general race, her opponent Jon Ossoff has turned it into a potent attack line.

 Staying on track